Pantkartik/Cypher_Chat_version_2/README.md

 ### Example Code Snippet (Frontend Connection)

-This is a conceptual example of how the frontend might connect to the backend WebSocket server:
+This is a conceptual example of how the frontend might connect to the backend WebSocket server:5

 ```typescript
 // Frontend (e.g., in a JavaScript or TypeScript file)